 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Bolter's Bridge, Hornblotton is a medieval bridge located in Somerset, England.
-The structure dates from the medieval period and represents an example of vernacular bridge engineering from that era.
-The bridge spans a watercourse and reflects the practical infrastructure needs of the local medieval community, serving as an important crossing point for traffic and commerce in the region.
-As a scheduled monument, it retains significance for understanding medieval settlement patterns and the development of local transportation networks in Somerset.
+Bolter's Bridge is a medieval stone bridge located at Hornblotton in Somerset, England.
+The structure dates to the medieval period and represents an example of local bridge construction from that era.
+The bridge survives as a physical record of medieval communications infrastructure in the Somerset landscape and reflects the importance of crossing points in the medieval economy and settlement pattern.

 Bolter's Bridge, Hornblotton is a scheduled monument protected by Historic England under reference 1006231.
 View the official record →

-Bolter's Bridge, Hornblotton is a medieval bridge located in Somerset, England.
+Bolter's Bridge is a medieval stone bridge located at Hornblotton in Somerset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006231.

 Bolter's Bridge, Hornblotton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006231.